Mikaela/mikaela.github.io/blog/_posts/2015-06-08-private_secret_channels.md

 mlock them with `/msg chanserv help set mlock`.

-* +s — hides the channel from all channel lists (for non-opers)
+* +s — hides the channel from all channel lists (for non-opers) -i).
-* +p — depending on the network does the same, but on some networks such as freenode hides the channel only from whois (of those people who are umode -i).
 Keep in mind that you always see channels that you are on or share with other people in whois. +p also prevents `/knock` (which is command to request invite to the channel) on some IRCds.